BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Future-Cpp.md

 #### Simplicity

-we can combine reflection and safety to write simpler code. most features add complexity, but some good features actually make other code simpler, and reduce overall complexity. ranges and futures are examples of this, adding them to the standard reduced the page count. we take code patterns and elevate them to language defintions. the code doesn't only express the "how", but also the "what". we have intent built-in into the code.
+we can combine reflection and safety to write simpler code. most features add complexity, but some good features actually make other code simpler, and reduce overall complexity. ranges and futures are examples of this, adding them to the standard reduced the page count. we take code patterns and elevate them to language definations. the code doesn't only express the "how", but also the "what". we have intent built-in into the code.

 an example of using reflection to define interfaces and the syntactic sugar.